1teaspoon(1tsp)ground flax seed, optional, can omit

 *You want to complete this process fairly quickly, to prevent the dough from rising too much further before they go in the oven.
 Otherwise, your rounds will end up too thick.
 For this reason, you will also need to bake them off in one batch (rather than one sheet at a time).

 With floured fingertips, make dimples in the top of each dough round by pressing all your fingers down on the dough a couple of times (to deflate the dough a bit).
-Brush tops of rounds with milk or water (to keep them soft, rather than getting crispy), then immediately place both baking sheets in the oven.
-If your baking sheets won't fit side by side on one rack, place one on a rack positioned in the top third of the oven and one on a rack positioned in the bottom third of the oven.
+Brush the tops of rounds with water (to keep them soft, rather than getting crispy), then immediately place both baking sheets in the oven.

-*If you are baking your rounds on two racks in the upper and lower thirds of the oven, remove and flip the rounds after about 8 minutes, then return the rounds to the oven placing on the opposite racks and baking a further 5-7 minutes.
+Bake for 8 minutes, then remove and flip the rounds over.
+Return the rounds to the oven placing on the opposite racks and baking a further 5-7 minutes, or until golden in spots underneath.

 Once cooled, store in an airtight container in the fridge for up to 1 week or freeze.